The best way to explain the workflow of compression-only bedding for structural areas is by showing it in a simple example.

 The elastic constant tangential to the surface represents, as you might imagine, the stiffness tangential to the surface.

-To get an uplifting effect, and this is what we want to achieve in this example, the entered value of the maximum tensile stress must be defined and activated.
-Enter the required value, using zero won’t allow tension at all.
+The maximum tensile stress entered value must be defined and activated to get the uplifting effect.
+Enter the required value; using zero won’t allow tension at all.

-There is also the possibility to limit the maximum compression stress of the bedding.
+There is also the possibility of limiting the maximum compression stress of the bedding.

-Bedding can be applied to every material in your system.
+Bedding properties can be applied to every material in your project.

 Activate Bedding for the Structural Area

 Adding the bedding properties to the material is the first of two steps.
-In step two, the bedding needs to be activated for the structural area.
+Step two needs to activate the bedding for the structural area.
 Open the “Structural Area” properties by double-clicking on the specific area.

-Ensure that the bedding material was assigned to the structural area.
-Double-check the input in the first tab “General” of the “Structural Area” dialogue box.
+Ensure that the bedding material is assigned to the structural area.
+Double-check the input in the first tab, “General,” of the “Structural Area” dialogue box.

 Now, as the model is complete, let’s focus on the required input for the non-linear analysis.

 To get compression-only effects, a non-linear analysis is required.
 It can be done entirely within “SOFiSTiK Structural Desktop” using the tasks “Combine Loads” and “Analysis of Combined Load cases”.